-There are thousands of islands in Greece, each with its own unique characteristics.
-I can’t pinpoint exactly what led me to Milos, but all I know is that I’m not disappointed.
+There are thousands of islands in Greece, each with its unique characteristics.
+I can’t pinpoint exactly what led me to Milos, but I’m not disappointed.

-In my opinion, Milos is the best Greek Island, thanks to its unique bleached-rock coastlines, turquoise blue waters, ancient ruins and adorable Cycladic villages.
-If you had to pick only one island in Greece to explore, make it Milos.
+In my opinion, Milos is the best Greek Island thanks to its unique bleached-rock coastlines, turquoise blue waters, ancient ruins, and adorable Cycladic villages.
+While other travelers choose Santorini or Mykonos, you should most certainly choose to explore the Greek island of Milos.

-There are plenty of amazing things to do in Milos, Greece to fill your itinerary at your own pace, whether you plan to stay for two days or 30 days.
-Here are our favorite adventures in Milos and by far the best things to do on this island:
+There are plenty of amazing activities and things to do in Milos, Greece to fill your itinerary at your own pace, whether you plan to stay for two days or 30 days.
+Here are our favorite adventures in Milos:

 Things To Do In Milos, Greece: Best Beaches